 Camp session dates are October 22nd, 29th, November 5th, and 12th from 2:00 PM-4:00 PM.
 Cost is $40.00 per camper per session.
 Price includes instruction from our coaching staff, the Varsity Teams, and an academy t-shirt.

 Campers should bring water and snacks and be dressed in athletic clothing.
 You can register your child using the form below.
 Reach out to Coach Jonathan Adams with any questions: email@example.com.

-Jonathan Adams is entering his 6th season as the Head Boys’ basketball coach at Notre Dame.
-During his tenure as coach, the Fighting Irish have amassed 104 wins and 5 consecutive trips to the district championship game.
+Jonathan Adams is entering his 7th season as the Head Boys’ basketball coach at Notre Dame.
+During his tenure as coach, the Fighting Irish have amassed 127 wins and 6 consecutive trips to the district championship game.
 We have won the last 2.
-The boys' basketball team has been to the state tournament in 4 of his previous 5 seasons and have made it to the State Quarterfinals in the last two seasons.
-Coach Adams has coached 20 players that have made the all-district team and 10 players that have made the all-region team.
-Former player Tim Vaughn was named the back-to-back district player of the year and named to the TSWA All-state team.
-Coach Adams has received the District II-A Coach of the year 5 out of 6 seasons and was named the Best of Preps Coach of the Year this year.
+The boys' basketball team has been to the state tournament 5 out of the 6 seasons, and finished as the region tournament runner-up and the state tournament runner-up.
+Rising senior Cole McCormick was named district player of the year and named to the TSWA All-state team.
+Coach Adams has been District II-A Coach of the year 5 out of 6 seasons and was named the Best of Preps Coach of the Year this year.

 Prior to Notre Dame, Coach Adams was an assistant coach at McCallie School under John Shulman where they reached the Division II-AA State Tournament Championship game.
 Coach Adams also has experience coaching at the college level as a graduate assistant and Director of Basketball Operations for Coach John Shulman at the University of Tennessee at Chattanooga.